Hold on...before I wake up better, how do I sleep better?

-Pro tip: If you tap the top of your clock five times in rapid succession, that will start Music Mode, where you can take a lengthy sonic tour of the OneClock and all of its audio goodness.
+Pro tip: If you turn the Wake Knob all the way to the left and hold it in a few seconds, that will start Music Mode, where you can take a lengthy sonic tour of the OneClock and all of its audio goodness.

 Why doesn’t OneClock have WiFi or Bluetooth?